aureliaspecker/met-line-alerts/README.md

 ### Resources

-COMING SOON: related blog post to help you reproduce this app.
+Check out [this blog post](https://dev.to/twitterdev/using-the-twitter-api-to-make-your-commute-easier-3od0) for a walkthrough on how to reproduct this app.

 You will need the following